[Client Impact]

 Foundation investigation is not a formality at escarpment sites

 The structural geology of the Nguruman Escarpment creates subsurface conditions that surface surveys cannot reliably predict.
-ACEL's early prioritisation of geotechnical investigation at the dam site ensured that the detailed design was grounded in what the geology actually supported, not what preliminary mapping suggested.
+ACAL's early prioritisation of geotechnical investigation at the dam site ensured that the detailed design was grounded in what the geology actually supported, not what preliminary mapping suggested.
 A dam foundation that is discovered to be inadequate after detailed design is complete has already cost the project millions in rework.
 ACEL's sequencing prevented that.

 Pastoral land governance has engineering implications

 Irrigation development in Maasai pastoral areas is not a variant of smallholder irrigation.
 It is a fundamentally different engineering and social challenge.
 Where to site a dam, how to demarcate an irrigation command area, what water governance arrangements will actually function at community level, and what crops the transition to irrigated farming can realistically start with: all of these questions have answers that are specific to the pastoral land governance systems of the Nguruman area.
-ACEL's feasibility work engaged those systems and built the answers into the design.
+ACAL's feasibility work engaged those systems and built the answers into the design.

-Sector: Irrigation Engineering, Water, Agriculture | Client: National Irrigation Board | Geography: Kajiado County, Kenya | ACEL Role: Lead Engineering Consultant | Contract Value: KES 107.2 million | Tender Reference: NIB/T/048/2014-2015
+Sector: Irrigation Engineering, Water, Agriculture | Client: National Irrigation Board | Geography: Kajiado County, Kenya | ACAL Role: Lead Engineering Consultant | Contract Value: KES 107.2 million | Tender Reference: NIB/T/048/2014-2015

 How We Helped Clients Grow Smarter